Daveed Diggs

+His voice acting career includes Ferdinand (2017), Soul (2020), DC League of Super-Pets (2022), The Little Mermaid (2023), Trolls Band Together (2023).

 Early life and education

 Diggs was born in Oakland, California, the son of Barbara, a social worker, and Dountes Diggs, a bus driver.
 His mother is Jewish, and his father is African-American.
 His parents named him "Daveed", the Hebrew pronunciation of David.
 Diggs has said, "'David' means beloved in Hebrew...
-They spelled it with two Es because my dad liked the look of it.”
+They spelled it with two Es because my dad liked the look of it."
 His parents' ethnic and racial identities have contributed to his own self-identification: "The cultures never seemed separate—I had a lot of mixed friends.
-When I was young, I identified with being Jewish, but I embraced my dad's side too.”
+When I was young, I identified with being Jewish, but I embraced my dad's side too."

 Diggs is an alumnus of Berkeley High School and Brown University, where he graduated in 2004 with a bachelor's degree in theatre arts.
 He was recruited by Brown for his track skills and broke the Brown Bears' school record in the 110-meter hurdles as a sophomore with a time of 14.21 seconds.
 After graduating, he worked as a substitute teacher.